-The university can also provide assistance with changing academic living, transportation, and working situations and obtaining protective measures, even if you choose not to file a formal complaint with the University or initiate a criminal proceeding, if you so request and such accommodations are reasonably available.
-Such measures do not require a full investigation, nor a detailed conversation with you or the person whose behavior is in question.
+The university can also provide assistance with changing academic living, transportation, and working situations and obtaining protective measures, even if you choose not to file a formal complaint with the University or initiate a criminal proceeding, if you so request and such supportive measures are reasonably available.
+Such measures do not require a formal complaint.